diegojromerolopez/diegojromerolopez.github.io/content/en/post/2024-12-27-how-to-add-otel-to-your-deno-fresh-project.md

 tags: ["deno", "fresh", "otel"]
 ---

-# How to add OTEL to your deno fresh project
 [OpenTelemetry](https://opentelemetry.io/) is a standard for adding telemetry to your application.
 There are a myriad of implementations for almost all the programming languages.
 But you need to be aware that the particularities of each language can make integrating